Election Day is November 3

 Can I request a Mail Ballot because I am afraid of COVID-19?

 The decision to request a Mail Ballot based on a disability or physical condition is your own.
 Your county clerk has no legal responsibility to investigate your reason for requesting a Mail Ballot on the grounds of a disability or physical condition.
-While having fear of COVID-19 is not enough to request a Mail Ballot, you can consider your current health, medical history, and whether these factors put you at an increased risk of complications from COVID-19 to determine whether you qualify.
+While having fear of COVID-19 is not enough to request a Mail Ballot, you can consider your current health and medical history, and whether these factors allow you to qualify for a Mail Ballot.

 What if my application to vote by mail is being questioned or has been rejected?